MRSRL/slfrank/README.md

 # SLfRank: Shinnar-Le-Roux Pulse Design using Rank Factorization

 This repo contains code for the SLfRank pulse design algorithm.
+The Shinnar-Le-Roux (SLR) algorithm is widely used to design frequency selective pulses with large flip angles.
+We improve its design process to generate pulses with lower energy (by as much as 26%) and more accurate phase profiles.

 The code depends on SigPy and CVXPy.
 You can install dependent libraries by running